 Arrange a rack in the middle of the oven and heat to 400°F. Lightly coat a 3-quart casserole dish or a 9x13-inch baking dish with olive oil; set aside.

 Bring a large pot of salted water to a boil.
 Add the pasta and cook pasta for 8 minutes, or 2 minutes less than suggested on package instructions, until it's quite al dente, as it will keep cooking when baked.
-Drain and set aside.
+Reserve 1/2 cup of pasta water, then drain and set aside.

-Heat the olive oil in a large frying pan (large enough to fit the cooked pasta) over medium heat until shimmering.
+Heat the olive oil in a large pasta pot over medium heat until shimmering.
 Add the garlic and red pepper flakes and cook until fragrant, about 1 minute.
-Add the tomatoes and their juices and stir to combine.
-Bring to a simmer and cook for 5 minutes.
-Taste and season as needed with salt and pepper.
-Add the spinach and cook until just wilted, 2 to 3 minutes.
-Remove from the heat and stir in the meatballs and cooked pasta.
+Increase heat to medium-high, add the tomatoes and their juices, salt, pepper, and 1/2 cup reserved pasta water.
+Stir to combine, then add the spinach and cook until just wilted, 1 to 2 minutes.
+Remove from the heat and stir in the meatballs and drained pasta.

 Make ahead: This dish can be assembled and refrigerated, covered in aluminum foil, up to 2 days in advance.
 Bake covered for 15 minutes, then uncover and bake for 20 minutes more.